-- Calming: Rose, Frankincense, Lavender, Ylang-Ylang or Chamomile
+- A calming effect: Rose, Frankincense, Lavender, Ylang-Ylang or Chamomile

 - Greater grounding: Cedarwood, Patchouli, Vetiver, Myrrh or Rosewood